A naming convention is a system of using standard terms to classify categories of data so you can organize data in a way that makes sense to you.

 To help keep it all straight, Splunk provides btool, a command-line utility, to troubleshoot issues with

 .conf file interactions and precedence.
-See Use btool to troubleshoot configurations in the Troubleshooting Manual.
+See Use btool to troubleshoot configurations.

 Apply lexicographical order to internal app naming